 Riff

-Riff is one of the newer hotels on the Southern coast of Sri Lanka that was opened in 2018.
+Riff is one of the newer hotels in Sri Lanka, opened in 2018.
 It is located on the front line so you get an unobstructed view of the ocean.
 The rooms are really spacious, minimalist, with large windows and lots of light.

 The hotel as a whole is stylish and modern.
 Amenities include a saltwater infinity pool, a gym, a spa and a library.
 On their rooftop terrace are two restaurants: the main restaurant offers a mix of Western and Sri Lankan dishes, while True Blue offers Japanese specialties.